 H-1B Specialty Occupation Visa |

-The H-1B work visa is a nonimmigrant visa.
-The visa permits a US company to temporarily sponsor a foreign national for work in the United States.
-Once the petition is approved and the visa has been granted, the foreign national may live in the US and work for the sponsoring company pursuant to the terms of their visa.
+The H-1B work visa is a nonimmigrant visa that enables a U.S. company to temporarily sponsor a foreign national to work in the United States.
+Upon approval of the petition and visa issuance, the foreign national can reside in the U.S. and work for the sponsoring company, subject to the conditions of their visa.

 |